 – Faint leaf coloration is caused by early occurrences of low temperatures, while frosts, which trigger a premature foliage fall,

-– The shortened brown-down period following by quick leaf drop is caused by swift weather changes including serious temperature fluctuations and windy conditions
+– The shortened brown-down period followed by quick leaf drop is caused by swift weather changes including serious temperature fluctuations and windy conditions

 – Leaves are not able to develop their colors fully when the autumn is warm and sunny.
-The whole process is being extended, what results usually a faint coloration,
+The whole process is being extended, which results usually a faint coloration,

 – Every frost terminates the leaf coloration because it mostly causes leaf fall

 – Drought during the growing period causes the abscission layer to form earlier.
 In turn, leaves may drop without changing their coloration

 – Heavy wind or rain can also cause the foliage to fall before a full coloration development.

 – Best leaf coloration with a full brown-down process takes place under long-lasting high-pressure conditions above the region when days are dry and warm and cool, especially frostless nights.
 However, it must be preceded by a growing season with ample moisture.

 – Full leaf coloration process occurs when the soil has been adequately moist over the year and the late summer brings nice and warm weather.